Mikadifo/Mikadifo/README.md

 ## 🚀 About Me

-I'm a passionate software developer, with more than 3 years of experience working on web development.
+I'm a passionate software developer, with over 3 years of experience working on web development.

 I love exploring new ideas and learning about new technologies and many other things.
 I'm also a neovim enthusiast.